-Assets and liabilities at June 30, 2019 that are measured at fair value are classified into levels reflecting the method used to make the measurements.
+Assets and liabilities at September 30, 2019 that are measured at fair value are classified into levels reflecting the method used to make the measurements.
 Fair values of assets and liabilities included in Level 1 are determined by reference to quoted prices in active markets for identical assets and liabilities.
 Assets and liabilities in Level 2 include valuations using inputs other than quoted prices for which all significant inputs are observable, either directly or indirectly.
 Level 3 valuations are based on inputs that are unobservable and significant to the overall fair value measurement.

 The Company's cash and cash equivalents, accounts receivable, and accounts payable and accrued liabilities are assessed on the fair value hierarchy described above.
 The fair value of cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities approximate their carrying value due to the short term to maturity of these instruments.
 The fair value of the warrants is derived using inputs from active markets.
 The expected life of the warrants is approximately 3 years and have been classified as a non-current asset.
-Assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement within the fair value hierarchy level.
-There were no transfers between levels in the fair value hierarchy in the year.

-Notes to Consolidated Financial Statements For the three and six months ended June 30, 2019 and 2018 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and nine months ended September 30, 2019 and 2018 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)